OYAP

 Students who are enrolled in a co-op which is a trade where you can apprentice are automatically "Participants" in OYAP.
 For example, if a student is participating in co-op at a restaurant in the kitchen preparing food, they are enrolled as a “Cook”.
 For students who are “Participants” in a trade, the following must be completed:

 2. Co-op teachers will provide the student with an OYAP wallet card.
 This card should be with the student while at co-op.
-In some of the Construction trades, the MLTSD visits worksites and looks for student identification in the form of the wallet card.
+In some of the Construction trades, the MLITSD visits worksites and looks for student identification in the form of the wallet card.

 3. Teachers will enroll the student into the Employment Ontario Information System as a